mrsilver76/groupmachine/README.md

 - ⚠️ Do not install the SDK, ASP.NET Core Runtime, or Desktop Runtime.
 - Make the downloaded file executable: `chmod +x GroupMachine-x.x.x-<your-platform>`

-### Synology DSM users
+### Docker users

-- Only Plus-series models (e.g. DS918+, DS920+) support Docker/Container Manager.
-Value and J-series models cannot run GroupMachine this way.
-- For DSM 7.2+, use Container Manager; older versions use the Docker package.
 - Install the [.NET 8.0 runtime](https://learn.microsoft.com/en-gb/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website) inside the container or use a [.NET container image](https://learn.microsoft.com/en-gb/dotnet/core/docker/introduction#net-images).
 - ⚠️ Do not install the SDK, ASP.NET Core Runtime, or Desktop Runtime.
 - Use the `GroupMachine-x.x.x-linux-x64` binary inside the container.
-- Mount your playlist folder into the container with read access and ensure network access to Plex.
+- Mount your photo folders into the container with appropriate read and write access.

 ### Platform testing notes

 * Tested extensively: Windows 11
 * Tested moderately: Linux (64-bit ARM, Raspberry Pi 5 only)
-* Not tested: Windows 10, Linux (x64), Linux (32-bit ARM), Synology DSM (via Container Manager), macOS (x64 & Apple Silicon)
+* Not tested: Windows 10, Linux (x64), Linux (32-bit ARM), Docker, macOS (x64 & Apple Silicon)

 >[!NOTE]
->Docker, Synology DSM, and macOS environments have not been tested, and no platform-specific guidance is available as these setups are outside the developer’s experience.
+>Docker and macOS environments have not been tested, and no platform-specific guidance is available as these setups are outside the developer’s experience.
 While GroupMachine should work fine on them, support will be limited to questions directly related to the tool itself.

 ## 🚀 Quick start guide